List of Discworld characters: Cohen the Barbarian

 Ghenghiz Cohen, known as Cohen the Barbarian, is a hero in the classical sense, that is, a professional thief, brawler and ravisher of women.
 Cohen is introduced in the second Discworld novel, The Light Fantastic, and returns prominently in Interesting Times and The Last Hero.
 Cohen is the Discworld's greatest warrior hero, renowned for rescuing maidens, destroying mad high priests of dark cults, looting ancient ruins, and so on.
-Cohen first appears already as a toothless sinewy old man, with a long white beard that reaches below his loincloth and with a patch over one eye — "a legend in his own lifetime" — but still tough enough to handle anything, as to survive to such an age one must be very good as a barbarian indeed.
+Cohen first appears already as a toothless sinewy old man, with a long white beard that reaches below his loincloth and with a patch over one eye — "a lifetime in his own legend" — but still tough enough to handle anything, as to survive to such an age one must be very good as a barbarian indeed.
 Cohen supposes he might be between 90 and 95, before acquiring a set of diamond dentures made of troll teeth.

 Cohen has outlived the heroic age and finds himself in a world where great battles and astonishing rescues rarely happen except in stories, one of the last being Troll Bridge where Cohen and a troll reminisce about the good old days when everyone respected tradition.

 In Interesting Times Cohen becomes Emperor of the Agatean Empire by his own hand, but soon becomes bored and invades the home of the Gods in The Last Hero, by "returning fire to the gods, with interest".
 Cohen is last seen stealing horses belonging to the Valkyries and riding into the sky, to explore space.

 Cohen's name and character may be a literary echo of Robert E. Howard's character Conan the Barbarian and Genghis Khan, combined with the Jewish surname Cohen, because he can bring you "wholesale slaughter".

 Cohen boasts of fathering dozens of children over his long life, but only one is introduced — Conina, who appears in Sourcery.